How to Create a Living Will in Washington State: A Step-by-Step Guide

 Understanding a Living Will

 A living will, or advance directive, is a legal document.
-It explicitly states an individual’s healthcare preferences when they’re unable to communicate.
+It explicitly states an individual’s healthcare preferences when they cannot communicate.
 Unlike a general will, which addresses the distribution of assets, a living will focuses on medical treatment decisions.
 This includes preferences for life-sustaining treatments, resuscitation orders, and other critical healthcare choices.

-The state-specific requirements must be considered.
+Consider the state-specific requirements.
 In Washington State, the living will needs to meet certain legal standards to be valid.
 The document must be signed and dated by the declarant.
 Two witnesses must be present, and they cannot be related to the individual or entitled to any portion of the person’s estate.
 Notarization, though not required, can strengthen the document’s credibility.

 Health conditions and healthcare preferences can change.
 It’s recommended to review and update the living will regularly, ensuring it reflects current wishes.
 People should notify their healthcare providers and loved ones about any updates to avoid confusion.
 If there are no conflicts or confusion, the living will’s intent will be honored by all parties involved.